A VIRTUAL SUMMIT

 DR. RAPHAEL BOSTIC

-President of the Federal Reserve Bank of Atlanta
+President & CEO, Federal Reserve Bank of Atlanta

 TUESDAY, OCTOBER 6

 2:OO - 3:OO PM (EST)

 A Moral and Economic Imperative to End Racism.

 This Virtual Summit is open to all Leadership Florida Members (no guests, please), and is FREE to attend.

 You must be logged in to register for this event.